aiven/inkless/inkless/KnownChallenges.md

 How do we support idempotent producers & producer IDs?
 How do we "deduplicate" batches that have already been persisted?

+#### Answer

+As Inkless Kafka brokers are going to be built on top of Apache Kafka ones and we should have affinity between clients and brokers as well in Inkless.
+We should be able to rely on the same mechanisms Kafka is using.

 ### Transactional Producers/Exactly Once Semantics